Eric Judy

+Judy departed the group in roughly 2011 or early 2012.
+He informed band members that he was leaving Modest Mouse in advance of recording for Strangers To Ourselves.
+Per Isaac Brock, Judy “finally had enough.
+He has three kids.
+He didn’t feel like leaving his house as much as is required.
+He left right before we started recording, but some of his writing still exists throughout the record.
+Making a record without him was really fucking hard.”

 Other work

 Judy appeared on Adam Forkner's first solo album in 2003.

 He also is a member of Isaac Brock's side project Ugly Casanova.

-As of 2016 Judy played in the Seattle-based Rudy Waltz.
+As of 2016, Judy played in the Seattle-based Rudy Waltz.

 As of 2021, he owns a bookstore in Seattle with his wife Desirae Wilkerson.